Muzak: New business model

-Muzak was, since the 1940s, a franchise operation, with local offices each purchasing performance licenses for subscribers to the music, delivery technology, and brand name for their geographic areas.
-The company (franchisor) changed hands several times, becoming a division of the Field Corporation in the mid-1980s.
+Muzak was, since 1938, a franchise operation, with local offices, alongside corporate locations in select urban areas, providing installation services and background music.
+Franchises were barred from altering programming and were only allowed to use tapes and other media officially supplied by Muzak.

 Through the 1980s and 1990s, Muzak moved away from the "elevator music" approach and instead began to offer multiple specialized channels of popular music.
 Muzak pioneered "audio architecture", a process of designing custom music playlists for specific customers.

-During the transition to popular music, the Stimulus Progression format continued to be offered through the Environmental channel.
-Muzak shifted away from large orchestras and began recording covers with local Seattle artists, such as Lennie Moore, Donny Marrow, and John Morton.
-Instead of creating unique renditions, covers were arranged to sound similar to the original, with vocals being replaced by either a piano, woodwind, or guitar.
-In 1987, Muzak established relations with Donny Marrow of Disk Eyes Productions to produce the majority of the cover library for the Environmental channel, and to serve as their primary A&R consultant.
-By 1999, the Environmental channel had over 5000 tracks.
+In 1984, Muzak began to offer foreground music, known as TONES, through a private label agreement with Yesco.
+In 1985, Muzak launched their own foreground music service, known as Foreground Music One.
+Muzak eventually merged with Yesco on December 31, 1986, as part of their initiative to strengthen their presence in the foreground music industry.

 Even with the changes in format, rocker Ted Nugent used Muzak as an icon of everything "uncool" about music.
 In 1986, he publicly made a $10 million bid to purchase the company with the stated intent of shutting it down.
 "Muzak is an evil force in today's society, causing people to lapse into uncontrollable fits of blandness," Nugent said.
 "It's been responsible for ruining some of the best minds of our generation."
 His bid was refused by Muzak's then-owner, the Westinghouse Electric Corporation.

+In 1987, shortly after the Yesco merger, Bruce Funkhouser replaced Rod Baum as the VP of programming.
+Funkhouser made aggressive changes to Muzak programming with the launch of Music Plus in 1988, introducing five satellite-delivered channels: Foreground Music One, Hitline, New Age Contemporary, Light Classical, and Environmental Music by Muzak.
+Music Plus was later expanded to offer 12 channels in 1992, eventually being expanded to 16 channels by 1995.